Why Marketing Is Important For Small Businesses

 You have a great product that solves a problem.
 If you don't market it, you will never meet those who need the solutions you provide.
 When you do marketing well, your product gets in the face of new people who will pay for them.

 3. Connect, Inform, & Build Trust

 People are more likely to buy from businesses that they believe will improve their lives.
 Use marketing techniques to establish yourself as an authority in your industry.
 Increase sales and conversions by giving audiences a more intimate connection to your brand.

 Consumers in today's world are informed.
 They follow pages on social media that provide helpful information.
-You can establish a mutually beneficial relationship with your audience with purposeful social media graphics, interactive stories, and longer-form posts: You get shares, follows, conversions, and sales, while your audience learns how to use your product to better their lives.
+You can establish a mutually beneficial relationship with your audience with purposeful social media graphics, interactive stories, and longer-form posts.
+As a result, you get shares, follows, conversions, and sales, while your audience learns how to use your product to better their lives.

 4. Build Relationships With Your Customers

-Getting a new customer is 3X more expensive than keeping an existing one.
+Getting a new customer is three times more expensive than keeping an existing one.
 You can reduce marketing expenses and boost sales.
 You only need to maintain your relationship with your current customers.